-When your baby is born, it may seem like everything is mommy's job, and dad just watches from the sidelines.
+When your baby is born, it may seem like everything is mom's job, and you’re just watching from the sidelines.
 Not true!
 A father's role is just as important as the mother's.

 Don't know where to start?
-Try these tips for when your child is 0-2 years old.
+Try these tips.

-- When mommy gets up to tend to the baby in the night, you get up too.
+- When mom gets up to tend to the baby at night, get up with her or suggest she keep sleeping while you tend to the baby.
 You can change diapers, burp the baby after feeding, or just keep the two of them company.
-These late-night moments are often great opportunities to talk to each other or cuddle with your baby.
+These late-night moments are often great opportunities to bond with your partner and baby.

 - Talk to your baby.
 Let him or her learn the sound of your voice.
 You can tell the baby about your day, talk about yourself, sing a song, or just say, "I love you."
 Your child might learn their first words from you!